ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

-Pass this config when adding the remote subgraph. `Sse(useGet = true)` selects GET instead of POST.
-For WebSocket authentication, `connectionInit` supplies a static initialization payload; the usual remote header settings also apply.
+Pass this config when you add the remote subgraph. `Sse(useGet = true)` selects GET instead of POST.
+For WebSocket authentication, use `connectionInit` to supply a static initialization payload.
+The usual remote header settings also apply.

-Each remote subscription opens one upstream connection. `RemoteSubscriptionConfig.connectionTimeout` bounds acknowledgement, pong responses, and writes (30 seconds by default); `keepAliveInterval` controls ping frequency (15 seconds by default).
-Upstream legacy WebSocket and `@defer` / `@stream` within subscriptions are not supported.
-Configure downstream keepalives through your adapter's existing settings.
+Each remote subscription opens one upstream connection. `RemoteSubscriptionConfig.connectionTimeout` limits acknowledgement, pong responses, and writes to 30 seconds by default. `keepAliveInterval` sets the delay before each ping and defaults to 15 seconds.
+The gateway waits for the pong before starting the next delay.
+The gateway does not support upstream legacy WebSocket.
+It also does not support `@defer` or `@stream` within subscriptions.
+Configure downstream keepalives through the adapter.

 ### Consuming from Scala